Skip to main content

 Is a pyrolysis plant a good investment?

 A well-designed pyrolysis plant can be an excellent investment with typical payback periods of 2–4 years.
-Key success factors: securing reliable feedstock supply, choosing continuous over batch operation for commercial scale, adding oil purification for premium product pricing, obtaining ISCC Plus certification, and working with experienced partners like APChemi (49+ projects, 12+ patents).
+Key success factors: securing reliable feedstock supply, choosing continuous operation for commercial scale, adding oil purification for premium pricing, obtaining ISCC Plus certification, and working with experienced partners.
+See our feasibility guide and business plan guide.
 The global pyrolysis market is projected to grow from $935M to $1.58B by 2031.

 What is the price of pyrolysis oil?